 The plot of Forty Girl also reminds scholars of Persian stories about the Saka warrior queen Zarina and Herodotus's account of Queen Tomyris of the Massagetae-Saka who fought Cyrus of Persia.
 Tomyris is a national heroine claimed by peoples of western Turkey, Azerbaijan, Uzbekistan and Kazakhstan, which recently issued coins in her honor.
-[Tomyris is a popular name in these countries, and heroic ancestor of Turkish peoples+female name-SB]
+[It is not "claimed"!
+It is the truth!
+Tomyris/Tomris is Turkish and a popular name in these Turkish countries, and heroic ancestor of Turkish peoples.
+Still in use as female name-SB]

 In an Uzbek version of the epic, Gulaim trains an army of froty women warriors because all the men of their tribe have been killed in war.
-They serve as mercenaries in Timur's army, like Penthesilea's band of Amazons at Troy.
+They serve as mercenaries in Timur's army [a Turkish leader/king - SB], like Penthesilea's band of Amazons at Troy [I wonder where they get this myth from!
+Afterall İliad was written after 6th c BC, after the arrival of Cimmerian-Scythian-Turks in Anatolia!- SB].
 If a girl falls in love and marries, she leaves the group and is replaced by another maiden.
 This alternative Uzbek version bears striking similarities to ancient Greek accounts of Amazon customs.

-Alexander campaigned in Gulaim's homeland (the region of Khorezm and Sogdiana) and he married Roxane, daughter of a nomad chieftain of these parts.
+Alexander campaigned in Gulaim's homeland (the region of Khorezm and Sogdiana) and he married Roxane, daughter of a nomad [Turkish, and not all of them were nomads!-SB] chieftain of these parts.
 It was here that the king of Khorezm told him of Amazons.
 It is interesting to note that the Spanish envoy to Timur in 1403 reported that Amazons still lived in the same general region.
 Ruy Gonzalez de Clavijo wrote that fifteen days' ride by camel east of Samarkand lay the "land inhabited by Amazons, nomadic women who travel once a year to the nearest settlements where they consort with men, each one taking to one who pleases her most, with whom they stay, eat, drink, after which they return to ...

 Aijaruc - Aiyurug [Ay Yürek.
 Tr.;"Moon Heart", daugther of Kaidu-Kaydu-SB]

-An oral story cycle of Turkmenistan, also recited by Kazakhs, Uzbeks and Karakalpaks, tells the adventures of the bandit hero Koroglu [Köroğlu- Kör=Tr., blind ; Oğlu=Tr.,Son of "Son of blind, a very common epic among Turks-SB] based in the 17th century [much much older, Goroglu in Azerbaijan-SB] but drawing on earlier tales.
+An oral story cycle of Turkmenistan, also recited by Kazakhs, Uzbeks and Karakalpaks, tells the adventures of the bandit hero Koroglu [Köroğlu- Kör=Tr., blind, or Gor=underground, Goroğlu=son of underground ; Oğlu=Tr.,Son, which is used among İndo-Europeans as "uclan","clan" > "Son of blind/underground, a very common epic among Turks-SB] based in the 17th century [much much older, Goroğlu in Azerbaijan, Bilgamesh in Mesopotamia, and as Hercules (Erkle) in west-SB] but drawing on earlier tales.
 Koroglu meets an invincible, bloodthirsty woman warrior named Harman Dali ("Crazy-Brave") [Harman= Tr.,means: The work of separating the grain from the spikes by beating over the grain bundles spreading on a flat surface.
 Dali=Deli, Tr. means crazy, it is nickname here, Harman is the daughter of Arslan Bey, Turkmenistan, a Turkish State and people - SB] a beguiling berseker, Harman Dali thrives on killing suitors who accept her by-now-familiar challenge: "I'll only marry the man who beats me at wrestling and I chop off the heads of the losers."
 Their wrestling bout is described in humorously lascivious detail, until Koroglu is so enflamed with desire that he gives up.
 But his life is spared and his singing wins him one night of love.

 According to Ctesias, the Greek who served as the royal physician in Persia (5th c BC), the Saka-Scythian warrior queen Zarina was very well educated.
 In his fragmentary history of Persia, Ctesias told Zarina's reaction to a letter from a Medean warrior, evidence of her literacy.
-In a later collection of legends known as the Alexander Romance by Pseudo-Callisthenes, Alexander the Great exchanges a series of diplomatic communiques with some Amazon leaders during his eastern conquests.
+In a later collection of legends known as the Alexander Romance by Pseudo-Callisthenes, Alexander the Great [Alexander is not Great!
+You cannot name him as Great, who went east to occupy, when you name Atilla, who was born in west, as an "barbarian,savage"!
+What did Alex in the east?
+Spread roses?
+Besides, Alexander was not Greek, he is Macedonian. -SB] exchanges a series of diplomatic communiques with some Amazon leaders during his eastern conquests.
 Both the Greek version (4th c AD) and the Armenian version (5th c AD) "quote" the correspondence in detail.
 These legends even portray the Amazons holding an Athenian-style democratic assembly to decide how to respond to Alexander's letters.
 It is striking that the Greek mythographers imagined that Amazon society would have mirrored the strong relationschip between Greek democracy and literacy.
 [How democratic?
 Womans were on the second place, had no democratic movements, could not even vote, elected, walk on streets alone!-SB]

-...Hero girl of the Manas tales is a Kalmyk aemetzaine named Kyz Saikal (Aemetzaine was a Kalmyk word for strong woman; the name Saikal could be related to Karaklapak Saukele, pointed headdress) - [Kyz/Kız=Tr.,Girl; Saikal-Sai was the name of Saka in Chinese chro.
+...Hero girl of the Manas tales is a Kalmyk Aemetzaine named Kyz Saikal (Aemetzaine was a Kalmyk word for strong woman; the name Saikal could be related to Karaklapak Saukele, pointed headdress) - [Kalmuks are Turkish tribe, Aymedzayne / Aymedzeyne.
+Kyz / Kız = Tr.,Girl; Saikal - Sai (Say) was the name of Saka in Chinese chro.
 So, it means Saka Girl, and Saukele is still used in Kazakhstan today as bride costum-SB]

 Saikal becomes the leader of her tribe because her husband, the chieftain, is a drunkard.
 Saikal fights in battles and horsewrestles with the best male champions - she nearly unhorses Manas.
 As they prepare for single combat, Manas is filled with anxiety.
 "What if she dies if I strike her with force!
 I would (rather) marry her!"
 He plunges his spear into her right shoulder, but Saikal throws it off and threatens him with her spear.
 In the poem, Manas express his fear of losing the very woman he would choose as his mate....